So, you’ve worked tirelessly to develop an SEO strategy for your website.

-Luckily there are a few key metrics that, if monitored consistently, will help keep your site strong in the targeted niche.
+All you really need are a few key metrics that, if monitored consistently, will help keep your site strong in the targeted niche.

 Measure SEO Performance Month-by-Month

 The first thing to know about measuring performance is that it should not be done every single day.
 Nor should it be done once a year.
+There’s a sweet spot in between.

-Measuring SEO performance should be a monthly endeavor.
+Ideally, measuring SEO performance should be a monthly endeavor.
 Presuming that you are working with Google Analytics (the free measurement software offered by Google), a great place to start is just to monitor organic traffic rates over the first few weeks and see which sites do best, and why.

 Specific SEO Metric Measurement Tactics